t-karaca/csr-parser/README.md

 The BouncyCastle Parser uses the BouncyCastle library to extract information from the CSR.

 The Custom Parser is a custom implementation of a DER decoder for CSRs.
-The code is available under the package `de.karaca.csrparser.decoder`.
+The code is available in the package `de.karaca.csrparser.decoder`.

 There are Unit Tests for both parsers in `BouncyCastleParserTest` and `CustomParserTest`.